tomascherian/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `delete meeting 3` deletes the 3rd meeting in the address book.
+* `delete meeting 3` deletes the 3rd meeting in the displayed meeting list.
 * `delete meeting -1` returns an error for invalid input.

 ### Clearing all entries : `clear`